Donald Trump Again Declines To Pledge That His Own Hotels Will Not Take Coronavirus Bailout Cash

 — Brian Tyler Cohen (@briantylercohen) March 22, 2020

-At a press briefing Saturday, Trump was asked a similar question, regarding whether he would accept the stimulus funds to help his own properties, which include 11 hotels and 16 golf resorts.
-But according to a New York Post account of that briefing, Trump responded, “I don’t know.”
-He did not pledge to refuse any taxpayer finds to help his own private business.
+At a press briefing on Saturday, Trump was asked a similar question, regarding whether he would accept the stimulus funds to help his own properties, which include 11 hotels and 16 golf resorts.
+According to a New York Post account of that briefing, Trump responded, “I don’t know.”
+He did not pledge to refuse any taxpayer funds to help his own private business.

-As the coronavirus pandemic has caused millions of Americans to come under “stay at home” orders in their states, and businesses across the country have been ordered to close to help curtail spread of the deadly virus, travel and hotel industries have taken large financial damage — including Trump’s hotels, as Trump himself said on Saturday.
+As the coronavirus pandemic has caused millions of Americans to come under “stay at home” orders in their states, and businesses across the country have been ordered to close to help curtail spread of the deadly virus, travel and hotel industries have taken large financial damage — including Trump’s hotels, as the president said on Saturday.

 “Is it hurting me?
 Yeah, it’s hurting me, and it’s hurting Hilton, and it’s hurting all of the great hotel chains all over the world,” he said at the Saturday briefing.

-On Tuesday, Trump met with executives from major hotel chains, who pleaded with him for a “multibillion-dollar bailout,” according to an account by the investigative magazine Mother Jones.
+On Tuesday, Trump met with executives from major hotel chains, who pleaded with him for a multibillion-dollar bailout, according to an account by Mother Jones.

-As Mother Jones reported, in his public financial disclosure forms for 2018, Trump claimed $434 million in revenue from his businesses.
+As the report states, in his public financial disclosure forms for 2018, Trump claimed $434 million in revenue from his businesses.
 Of that total, $336 million — more than 75 percent — came from his hotels and resorts.

 At the Tuesday meeting, the hotel industry executives told Trump that their industry would need $150 billion in taxpayer cash to avoid financial disaster.